Are you an executive or business owner wondering how you can make a connection between your business plan and achieving your company goals?

 You must start by first defining your vision and your company purpose.
 If you can’t clearly articulate your company vision and translate this into a goals or objectives, how can you expect your team members to be able to do so?
-So, start by outlining the long-term vision for your organisation.
+So, start by outlining the long-term vision for your organization.
 That’s what we’d call ‘Question 1‘ in Waymaker’s Leadership Curve.

 2. Diagnose your gaps

-Ideally, this will include all levels within your organisation.
+Ideally, this will include all levels within your organization.
 But, unless you’re a small start-up, this can be difficult to gather everyone together.
 So, gather your key leaders who will carry your mission to their departments and disseminate it clearly for you to their team members.

 Once you have your first diagnostic completed (about 15 minutes in Waymaker!), you’re ready to start building out your potential goals into the strategic roadmap that your teams will carry out.